 Faculty and Administrators thus far affiliated with the Folger Consortium:

-Languages, Literatures, and Cultures: Roberto Campo (Head); Carmen Sotomayor, Veronica Grossi, Ana Hontanilla, Ignacio Lopez, Cybelle McFadden
+Languages, Literatures, and Cultures: Roberto Campo (Head), Carmen Sotomayor, Veronica Grossi, Ana Hontanilla (Associate Department Head), Ignacio Lopez, Cybelle McFadden

-College of Visual and Performing Arts: Bruce D. Mcclung (Dean); Kailan Rubinoff (Musicology), Deborah Bell, John Poole, John Gulley (School of Theatre); Michael Ananian, George Dimock, Heather Holian, Elizabeth Perrill (School of Art)
+College of Visual and Performing Arts: Bruce D. Mcclung (Dean), Kailan Rubinoff (Musicology), Deborah Bell, John Poole, John Gulley (Coordinator, MFA Directing Program), Michael Ananian, George Dimock, Heather Holian, Kelly Burke, Elizabeth Perrill (Director of Undergraduate Studies)